 About our coverage

-If you own a motorcycle, you are required by law to insure it.
+If you own an ATV, you are required by law to insure it if you operate your ATV on any land which you do not own or occupy.
 However, there are exceptions to the requirement to carry insurance.

 You can often add insurance for these vehicles to your automobile policy.

 Mandatory coverage must include: